 Research and development expenses were \$4.4 million for the three months ended September 30, 2010, a decrease of \$1.6 million, or 27.0%, from \$6.0 million for the three months ended September 30, 2009.
 The decrease resulted primarily from our capitalization of certain expenses into approximately \$5.1 million of inventory, which was recognized on September 30, 2010 for the first time.
-The decrease was partially offset as the result of the increased number of clinical sites and patients enrolled in our ongoing clinical trials during the three months ended September 30, 2010 when compared to the three months ended September 30, 2009, and to the increase in the number of projects we have initiated since the beginning of 2010.
+The decrease was partially offset as the result of the increased number of clinical sites and patients enrolled in our ongoing clinical trials during the three months ended September 30, 2010.
+The decrease in the number of projects we have initiated since the beginning of 2010.
 The decrease was partially offset by grants of \$894,000 from the Office of the Chief Scientist of the Israeli Ministry of Industry, Trade and Labor, or the OCS, during the three months ended September 30, 2010, a decrease of approximately \$529,000, or 38%, compared to grants equal to \$1.4 million received from the OCS during the three months ended September 30, 2009.